Captain Nazi: DC Comics

-Captain Nazi eventually joins Lex Luthor's new Secret Society of Super Villains as seen in the miniseries Villains United where he works with them to torture the Secret Six.
-He is blinded during the escape of the Secret Six when Catman plunges syringes into his eyes.
+Captain Nazi later joins Lex Luthor's Secret Society of Super Villains in Villains United before being apparently killed by the Red Hood in Batman #647.
+In Villains United Special #1 he is revealed to have survived and battles former Society member Black Adam.

-Captain Nazi meets his apparent end in Batman #647 while fighting Batman and the Red Hood.
-The Captain, now sporting cybernetic eyes following his injury in Villains United, has been lent out to the villain Black Mask to assassinate the Red Hood alongside fellow Society members Deathstroke, Count Vertigo, and Hyena.
-During the fight, the Red Hood apparently kills Captain Nazi by jamming a taser-like weapon into his cybernetic eyes (the only vulnerable part of his body).
-In Villains United Special #1 however, Nazi has survived.
-At the behest of the Society, Nazi appeared in Kahndaq to release all of the captives in its prisons and fights Khandaq's ruler and former Secret Society member, Black Adam.
-During the battle, Black Adam confronts Nazi about how he seemingly survived being killed, at which time Captain Nazi cryptically proclaims that previous origins about him were wrong and that the villain is not even human; that he is the living avatar of National Socialism given physical form and that so long as there are Nazis in existence, he will exist.
-Captain Nazi was able to stalemate Black Adam in the battle afterwards.

-He has since appeared as leader of a Nazi-themed team in Justice Society of America named "The Fourth Reich" after the "One Year Later" jump, and is an opponent of Wonder Woman in "The Circle", sporting a generic black costume.
+He has since appeared as leader of a Nazi-themed team in Justice Society of America named "The Fourth Reich" after the "One Year Later" jump, and is an opponent of Wonder Woman in "The Circle".

 In September 2011, DC Comics engaged in a line-wide revision of its superhero comics, including their stories and characters' fictional histories, known as The New 52.
 In the new stories, Captain Nazi first appears in the "Superman" storyline "Savage Dawn" in Superman (vol. 3) Annual #3.
 In 1941, Captain Nazi is genetically engineered to serve in Hitler's Aerospace program.
 Vandal Savage successfully convinces the Third Reich to build a rocket that Captain Nazi will use to pilot himself and Vandal Savage into outer space to collect a larger sample of the meteor that gave Savage his powers.
 When the ship faces turbulence, Captain Nazi opts to land instead of going forward with the mission.
 After a crash landing, an enraged Vandal Savage beats him until he stops moving.

 Other versions

-Flashpoint

-In the alternate timeline of the Flashpoint event, Captain Nazi is a member of the H.I.V.E. council and represents Germany.
-He voted for using nuclear weapons to end the war in Western Europe between Aquaman and Wonder Woman.
-He appears much older here, possibly because he was not placed in suspended animation.
+An alternate universe variant of Captain Nazi who became a member of H.I.V.E. appears in Flashpoint.